mkraenz/replace-color/README.md

 # Replace Color TS

 NOW WITH TS!
-Fully backwards-compatible
+Fully backwards-compatible.

 `replace-color-ts` replaces color with another one pixel by pixel.
 Especially this will be helpful if you want to remove the watermarks from the images.
 This package is built on top of [Jimp](https://github.com/oliver-moran/jimp).